httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Serializing Structured Headers {#text-serialize}

-Given a structure defined in this specification:
+Given a structure defined in this specification, return an ASCII string suitable for use in a textual HTTP header value.

 1. If the structure is a dictionary or list and its value is empty (i.e., it has no members), do not send the serialize field at all (i.e., omit both the field-name and field-value).
 2. If the structure is a dictionary, let output_string be the result of Serializing a Dictionary ({{ser-dictionary}}).